At $36 trillion and rising, the national debt threatens America’s economic future. Here are the top 10 reasons why the national debt matters.

 - A solid fiscal foundation leads to economic growth.
 A solid fiscal outlook provides a foundation for a growing, thriving economy.
 Putting the nation on a sustainable fiscal path creates a positive environment for growth, opportunity, and prosperity.
 With a strong fiscal foundation, the United States will have increased access to capital, more resources for private and public investments, improved consumer and business confidence, and a stronger safety net.

 - The national debt is a bipartisan priority for Americans.
-Three out of every four voters agree that the national debt should be a top three priority for lawmakers.
+Nearly three out of every four voters agree that the national debt should be a top priority for lawmakers.

 - Many solutions exist!
-The good news is that there are plenty of solutions to choose from.
-The Peterson Foundation’s Solutions Initiative brought together policy organizations from across the political spectrum to develop long-term fiscal plans.
-From budget reform to national security spending to overhauling our tax system, there are comprehensive plans that make placing the nation on a strong, sustainable fiscal footing possible.
+The good news is that there are plenty of solutions from which to choose.
+The Peterson Foundation’s Solutions Initiative brought together policy organizations from across the political spectrum to develop long-term fiscal plans to place the nation on a strong, sustainable fiscal footing.

 Addressing the national debt is an essential part of securing America’s economic future.
-These key fiscal and economic issues should be at the forefront of the policy conversation in Washington, and leaders should seize the opportunity to pursue sensible reforms that will put the U.S. long-term fiscal outlook on a sustainable path.
+These key fiscal and economic issues should be at the forefront of the policy conversation in Washington.
+Leaders should seize the opportunity to pursue reforms that will put the U.S. long-term fiscal outlook on a sustainable path.

 Photo by Derek White/Getty Images for the Peter G. Peterson Foundation